mickeyshaughnessy/knome/README.md

 # Iterated prisoner's dilemma
 ![alt text](images/mixed1.png)

-This script runs an iterated prisoner's dilemma (PD) simulation, in which the evolution of cooperation and the impact of reputation are observed.
+The image shows a snapshot in time of the output of an iterated prisoner's dilemma (PD) simulation, in which the evolution of cooperation and the impact of reputation are observed.

+At each time step, agents interact with their neighbors in a pairwise fashion through an iteration of a 2x2 PD game.

+The shade of the color at each site is proportional to the degree of cooperation of the strategy at the site.

+In certain conditions, long-lived regions of cooperation appear

+It is observed that cooperating strategies are favored in the presence of a reputation system.

+# Running the script:
 In the pd/ directory.
 Run as `python main.py`.
 Adjust config settings in pd.py

-At each time step, agents interact with their neighbors in a pairwise fashion through an iteration of a 2x2 PD game.

-It is observed that cooperating strategies are favored in the presence of a reputation system.

 We are motivated to create such a reputation system using publicly-available data, so that cooperation can be increased.

 # Reputation System Principles:
-1. Reputation is a fungible quantity that is naturally associated with persons.
+1. Reputation is a fungible quantity naturally associated with persons.

 2. Reputation can be created or destroyed through transactions with others.